tomjoht/documentation-theme-jekyll/pages/wow-shuffles/vanilla-shuffle/vanilla-arcanite-bar-shuffle.md

 ```

 ## Tips and Tricks
-The more alts you stack, the more daily CDs you have.
+The more alts you stack, the more **Daily CDs** you have.
 There is a snow ball effect component that allows you to separate yourself from the competition.

 ## Reference Links
 [Arcanite shuffle Spreadsheet by Mozzletoff](https://docs.google.com/spreadsheets/d/1EX9yDrzNjS3ifxrR7VoW6P9kgmO_b62hBN5aroInymI/edit?usp=sharing)